 IRC § 24 authorizes a Child Tax Credit (CTC) of up to \$2,000 per "qualifying child," of which up to \$1,400 is refundable.
-The Tax Cuts and Jobs Act (TCJA) added a new provision to IRC § 24 that allows a nonrefundable credit of \$500 for each "dependent" who is not a "qualifying child."
-This nonrefundable credit is referred to as the credit for other dependents (ODC).
+The TCJA added a new provision to IRC § 24 that allows a nonrefundable credit of \$500 for each "dependent" who is not a "qualifying child."
+This nonrefundable credit is referred to as the ODC.

-IRC § 24(e) provides that a "qualifying child" must have a Taxpayer Identification Number (TIN) to be claimed under this section.
-IRC § 24(h)(7) further provides that the qualifying child's TIN must be a Social Security number (SSN) valid for employment in the United States.
+IRC \S 24(e) provides that a "qualifying child" must have a TIN to be claimed under this section.
+IRC \S 24(h)(7) further provides that the qualifying child's TIN must be a Social Security number (SSN) valid for employment in the United States.

 Under IRC § 24(h)(4), the ODC is available for a "dependent of the taxpayer (as defined in section 152)."
-There is no requirement in IRC § 152 that to be a "dependent," an individual must have a TIN (either an SSN or an Individual Taxpayer Identification Number (ITIN)).
-IRC § 24 specifically provides that where a qualifying child's lack of an SSN prevents a taxpayer from claiming the CTC for that child, the taxpayer may receive the ODC for that child.
+There is no requirement in IRC § 152 that to be a "dependent," an individual must have a TIN (either an SSN or an Individual Taxpayer Identification Number).
+IRC § 24 specifically provides that where a qualifying child's lack of an SSN prevents a taxpayer from claiming the CTC for that child, the taxpayer may receive the ODC for that child.4